 Beams are structural elements primarily designed to support vertical loads.
 When designing a beam it is important to locate the points of maximum shear and maximum moment and their magnitudes because that’s where the beam is most likely to fail.
-To find these weak points, we need to check the internal loading at every point along the beam’s full length.
+To find these critical points, we need to check the shear force and bending moment at every point along the beam’s full length.

 The previous section presented a method to find the shear and bending moment at a single point, which is useful; but in order to find the shear and moment at every point in the object you will need a more powerful approach.
 This can be done by creating a shear and bending moment diagram.
 This section will discuss three related but different methods to produce shear and bending moment diagrams, and conclude with a comparison of the advantages and disadvantages of each approach.